Burberry, commodity stocks drag FTSE 100 lower; inflation woes linger

-The blue-chip index (.FTSE) slipped 1.3%, giving up the previous session's gains.
-Luxury brand Burberry (BRBY.L) tumbled 8.1% to the bottom of the index after it reported a 10% drop in annual sales, impacted by store closures and reduced tourism due to COVID-19. read more
+The blue-chip index slipped 1.3%, giving up the previous session’s gains.
+Luxury brand Burberry tumbled 8.1% to the bottom of the index after it reported a 10% drop in annual sales, impacted by store closures and reduced tourism due to COVID-19.

-Oil majors BP (BP.L) and Royal Dutch Shell (RDSa.L), and miners (.FTNMX551020) were among the biggest drag to the index on lower oil and commodity prices.
+Oil majors BP and Royal Dutch Shell, and miners were among the biggest drag to the index on lower oil and commodity prices.

 Globally, stocks slipped after a shocking rise in U.S. inflation bludgeoned Wall Street and sent bond yields surging on worries the Federal Reserve might have to move early on tightening.

-BT Group (BT.L), Britain's biggest broadband and mobile provider, slid 4.2% after it reported a 7% fall in revenue and a 6% drop in adjusted earnings for the year to end-March, and forecast adjusted revenue to be broadly flat this year.
+BT Group, Britain’s biggest broadband and mobile provider, slid 4.2% after it reported a 7% fall in revenue and a 6% drop in adjusted earnings for the year to end-March, and forecast adjusted revenue to be broadly flat this year.
+(Reporting by Devik Jain in Bengaluru; Editing by Subhranshu Sahu)

 Our Standards: The Thomson Reuters Trust Principles.